Francesco-Sovrano/chain-of-illocution/README.md

 # Chain-of-Illocution Prompting Elicits Textbook Adherence in Retrieval-Augmented Generation

-Welcome to the replication package for the AIED 2025 paper titled "Chain-of-Illocution Prompting Elicits Textbook Adherence in Retrieval-Augmented Generation".
+Welcome to the replication package of the paper titled "Chain-of-Illocution Prompting Elicits Textbook Adherence in Retrieval-Augmented Generation".

 ## Abstract